HealthyFryOption/directory-worm/README.md

 Issues may be encountered as worms palnted in permission locked folders may not be able to duplicate itself due to not having elevated access on its current working directory.

 # Disclaimer
 This project was written for educational purposes only and is only a simple script that may not be as effective as famous ones.
 Albeit how amateurish it is, DO not run it unless you're doing it under a test environment.
-Furthermore, the **author does not condone any malicious usage whatsoever.** The script has yet to be tested and was written without any actual runs as a proper enviornment has yet to be set up.
+Furthermore, the **author does not condone any malicious usage whatsoever.**

+# Future Improvements
+ Markup : * Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2

 # References
 The script to ask for evelated privelage on windows is referenced here: